vwaniel/Get-OTPCode/README.md

 # Get-OTPCode
-Powershell function that generates OTP codes using HMAC-SHA1 from Base 32 shared secrets.
+PowerShell function that generates OTP codes using HMAC-SHA1 from Base 32 shared secrets.
 Useful for programatically authenticating to APIs/systems that are secured with multi-factor authentication.

 ## Installation/Loading
 ```console